Module 5: Agent & LLM evaluations (Evals)

 3. Run the Install Dependencies cell to install the required packages (MLflow, LangChain, OpenAI, etc.).

-4. In the Setup cell, configure the environment variables.
+4. The next cell, in the Install Dependencies section, configures the environment variables.
 The cell should look like this:

 os.environ["LLM_BASE_URL"] = "<from llm-credentials secret>"